YouGotJaked/user-workload/README.md

 #### Average

-The 5 G file averaged a write speed of 2.7 MB/s and read speed of 4.9 MB/s.
+The 5G file averaged a write speed of 2.7 MB/s and read speed of 4.9 MB/s.

 ### 10 G